Ewan-Dev/mpu6050/README.md

 # mpu6050
-Easy-to-use Arduino library for MPU6050s
+Easy-to-use, minimal and lightweight Arduino library for MPU6050s